ziir/caliopen-dev/README.md

 > ```

-**Note** that you are encouraged to use `features/xxx` branch name style and try to describe as eplicitly as possible what you're trying to achieve.
+**Note** that you are encouraged to use `features/xxx` branch name style and try to describe as explicitly as possible what you're trying to achieve.

 ## Launch Tests